San Bernardino, California: Geography

 According to the United States Census Bureau, the city has a total area of 62.5 sqmi, of which 62.1 sqmi is land and 0.3 sqmi, or 0.53%, is water.

 The city lies in the San Bernardino foothills and the eastern portion of the San Bernardino Valley, roughly 60 mi east of Los Angeles.
 Some major geographical features of the city include the San Bernardino Mountains and the San Bernardino National Forest, in which the city's northernmost neighborhood, Arrowhead Springs, is located.
 At the base of the mountains lies the San Andreas Fault, which passes through the northern areas of the city, and where several smaller faults lie in close proximity.
 The Cajon Pass adjacent to the northwest border; City Creek, Lytle Creek, San Timoteo Creek, Twin Creek, Warm Creek (as modified through flood control channels) feed the Santa Ana River, which forms part of the city's southern border south of San Bernardino International Airport.
 The city has several notable hills and mountains; among them are Perris Hill (named after Fred Perris, an early engineer, and the namesake of Perris, California); Kendall Hill (which is near California State University); and Little Mountain, which rises among Shandin Hills (generally bounded by Sierra Way, 30th Street, Kendall Drive, and Interstate 215).

 San Bernardino is unique among Southern Californian cities because of its wealth of water, which is mostly contained in underground aquifers.

-Seccombe Lake, named after a former mayor, is a manmade lake at Sierra Way and 5th Street.
+Seccombe Lake is a man-made lake at Sierra Way and 5th Street.
+It is named after a former mayor.